FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 Delay before playing the idle animation.
 This is 1.0 by default.
 If this is less than `"duration"`, the latter will be used instead.

+### sound

+[Weapon soundscript](#weapon-soundscript) to play along the deploy animation.
+This is not needed if the sound is played by the event in the model.

 ## deploy_empty

 Same as [deploy](#deploy), but when weapon clip is empty.